Louvki/mevn-app/server/README.md

 # Depenedencies
-    "bcrypt": "^3.0.6",
-    "cors": "^2.8.5",
-    "dotenv": "^8.0.0",
-    "express": "^4.17.1",
-    "jsonwebtoken": "^8.5.1",
+    "bcrypt": "^3.0.6",         ---- Used for hashing and salting passwords before storing them in the database "cors": "^2.8.5",           ---- Middleware for enabling cross origin resource sharing "dotenv": "^8.0.0",         ---- Loads environment variables from a .env file into process.env "express": "^4.17.1",
-    "mongodb": "^3.2.7",
+    "jsonwebtoken": "^8.5.1",   ---- Implementation of json web tokens "mongodb": "^3.2.7",
     "mongoose": "^5.6.4",
-    "nodemon": "^1.19.1",
-    "npm": "^6.10.0"
+    "nodemon": "^1.19.1",       ---- Auto restarting development server "npm": "^6.10.0"

 # Project structure
     - helpers
       - AuthHelper.js           ---- Functions related to the JWT and email and password validity
       - ResHelper.js            ---- Functions for making uniform responses
     - models
       - Company.js              ---- Mongoose schema of the company.
       - User.js                 ---- Mongoose schema of the user.
 Contains password hashing functions
     - routes
       - api
         - companies.js          ---- Contains all the endpoints related to companies.
         - login.js              ---- Endpoint for logging in
         - register.js           ---- Endpoint for registering
     - .dockerignore
     - .gitignore
     - .env                      ---- Environment variable file
     - Dockerfile                ---- Docker configuration
     - README.md
     - package-lock.json
     - package.json
     - server.js                 ---- Entry point to the application

 # Queries